ProfessorMomo/kennynguyenfacebookredesign.github.io/index.md

-Looking at how to redesign Facebook's UI/UX in order to facilitate community engagement with the 65+ community.
+Improving Facebook to better facilitate community engagement with the 65+ community.

 # Milestone 1